 Applicants that do not have a Canadian address must provide the address of a representative in Canada with the exception of medical devices where the applicant is not required to have a Canadian representative.
 There are fees associated with drugs and medical devices for both product and establishment licences.
 There is a published list of drug and medical device product licences and establishment licences.
-For CTO establishments, this information is made available upon request.
+For CTO establishments, this information is made available upon request at the follow address: roeb.cto-dgoral@hc-sc.gc.ca.